-- (a) By April 15, 2011 the Department shall calculate the statewide solid waste reduction percentage for the baseline calendar year of 2010.
-Annually, thereafter, the Department shall replicate this calculation for the previous calendar year. - (b) The calculated annual statewide solid waste reduction percentage shall be posted on the departmental internet website.

-- (c) The Department shall evaluate the percentage goal established in this rule on a triennial basis and, if warranted, shall revise the goal in order to promote increased recycling and beneficial reuse within the State. - (d) Any public or private entity involved in solid waste management within the State shall undertake measures to support the attainment of the statewide solid waste reduction goal, including but not limited to implementation of waste reduction and recycling programs through the approved local solid waste management plan, and the recordkeeping and reporting of the amounts of recycled or beneficially reused materials, as required under the State Solid Waste Management Plan established in ADEM Administrative Code 335-13-9.
+- (a) Annually, the Department shall replicate this calculation for the previous calendar year. - (b) The calculated annual statewide solid waste diversion rate shall be posted on the Departmental internet website. - (c) The Department shall evaluate the percentage goal established in this rule on a triennial basis and, if warranted, shall revise the goal in order to promote increased diversion of recyclable materials, materials utilized for energy recovery, and beneficial use materials within the State. - (d) Any public or private entity involved in solid waste management within the State shall undertake measures to support the attainment of the statewide solid waste reduction goal, including but not limited to implementation of waste reduction and recycling programs through the approved local solid waste management plan, and the recordkeeping and reporting of the amounts of recycled or beneficially reused materials or materials utilized for energy recovery, as required under the State Solid Waste Management Plan established in ADEM Administrative Code 335-13-9.

-Statutory Authority: Code of Alabama 1975, §§ 22-27-12, 22-27-15, and 22-
+Author: Phillip D. Davis.
+Jason J. Wilson, Blake B. Pruitt.
+Statutory Authority: Code of Alabama 1975, §§22-27-12, 22-27-15, 22-27-16.